Children's Hospital Colorado

 What is sinusitis (sinus infection)?

-• Maxillary sinuses: located below the eye socket
+• Maxillary sinuses: Located below the eye sockets

-Normal sinuses are filled with air.
-When sinuses are inflamed or infected, the lining thickens and bacteria-filled secretions fill the sinus cavity.
+Healthy sinuses are filled with air.
+When sinuses get inflamed or infected, the lining thickens and bacteria-filled mucus fills the sinus cavity.

 • Having older siblings